 Same goes for any big change in life.
 It’s all about those small, consistent moves you can keep up day after day.
 The trick is to pick habits that feel natural to you, not some cookie-cutter plan that works for everyone else.
 When you find those actions that click with your personality and values, that’s when things start to shift.

-Nick Maggiulli of Of Dollars and Data wrote about this subject in his latest post titled The Sustainable Path is the Only Path –
+Nick Maggiulli of Of Dollars and Data wrote about this subject in his post titled The Sustainable Path is the Only Path –

 If you can’t find a sustainable way to add to your investments and stick with those investments over time, then you’ll have problems down the road.
 You might stop investing altogether or you might quit on your investments at the worst possible time.
 Moving to cash during a panic is one example of this, but I can think of many others.